Chapter 22:

 “Let me help, captain.
 I’m borrowing that imaginarium of yours,” she heard.

-Miyuki soared through the skies above the city until she was face to face with the clouds bearing Castle Gramarye.
-A prismatic light exploded from her gloves and resonated with the imaginarium that Reiko had held suspended, lifting a starfield of Miyuki’s favorite pink towards her and unveiling angel wings reaching for the heavens.
+Miyuki soared through the skies above the city until she was face to face with the clouds.
+A prismatic light exploded from her gloves and resonated with the imaginarium that Reiko had held suspended, transforming the rose pink starfield into angelic wings that reached for the heavens.

 As Miyuki cradled the storm with borrowed magic, pale stone broke through the face of the clouds, and a drifting, shattered bedrock, like the ejecta of a lunar crater, carried Castle Gramarye into The Now.

 Luscious green ivy overran Castle Gramarye’s ramparts.
-Three of the tallest towers, assembled from limestone, stood behind the first of two outer walls and gazed at Sapporo through its windows and an assemblage of irregular terraces and weathered ceramic roofs.
+Three of the tallest towers stood behind the first of two outer walls.
+They gazed at Sapporo through windows and an assemblage of irregular terraces and weathered roofs.

 A chorus of voices rang out from the castle.
 The wings that shielded Sapporo shattered at its sound, and Miyuki tumbled out of the sky.